Blog

 What does the new legislation mean for your organization?

-If your organization is located in Australia or does business in Australia, then this new law could have serious implications for you.
+If your organization is located in Australia or does business in Australia, then these laws could have serious implications for you.

 Organizations are being urged to take a hard look at their data information policies, including what kind of personal data is held and for how long.
 Understanding the details of your organization’s data collection and retention policies is now a top priority for IT departments, CISOs, and MSSPs.